Why a Tripod Ladder Is Safer Than a Standard Ladder (Best for Uneven Ground)

 Once you move onto grass or soil, stability drops significantly.

-Understanding why a tripod ladder is safer comes down to how it supports your movement at height.
+Understanding the benefits of a tripod ladder comes down to how its design supports your movement and positioning at height.

 With a standard ladder: